amithsp/Ir-sensor-espidf/buzz_ir/readme.txt

 Buzzer (+) → ESP32 GPIO 2
 Buzzer (-) → ESP32 GND

 This code buzzes whenever any object is detected.
-After 10 sensing it gives a long beep 5s and resets the counter and restrats the loop again
+After 10 sensing it gives a long beep for 5s and resets the counter and restrats the loop again